urda/website/_posts/2010-11-23-build-objects-with-interfaces.md

 }
 </pre>

 Now I can build a simple program and declare a Person 0bject.
 Then I can set variables within the object and/or use any of the methods associated with it.
 Yet, I need another object to describe a programmer.
-Again, I&#8217;ll use the **IHuman** interface and make the needed changes to my methods.
-I&#8217;m also adding a custom method in this class as another way to speak.
+Again, I'll use the **IHuman** interface and make the needed changes to my methods.
+I'm also adding a custom method in this class as another way to speak.

 <pre class="brush: csharp; title: Programmer Object; notranslate" title="Programmer Object">public class Programmer : IHuman
 {